 Sometimes “morning sickness” can make it difficult for pregnant women to eat, especially during the first trimester.
-Gaining too little weight during pregnancy can also lead to problems such as insufficient nutrients for a growing baby, preterm birth and low birth weight.
+Gaining too little weight during pregnancy can also lead to insufficient nutrients for a growing baby, preterm birth, and low birth weight.

 Unfortunately, although healthcare professionals are aware of these risks, few guidelines exist for helping women manage weight gain during pregnancy.

 Strategies To Stay On Target For Weight Gain